Pankaj0536/PYTHON-PROGRAMMING/Projects/README.md

-# In this folder some basic projectes are there
+  ## In this folder some basic console based projects are there